jletienne-evolytics/capstone_1/03_test.md

 # First Test

-Might as well put that test file to use.
+Let's put the test file to use.
 Let's look at what the developers at sleeper have in store for us.

 They surely must have a website that properly documents their API